Gas vs Electric Use

 If your home uses natural gas, it won’t be left without power if a bad storm hits.
 So, if all your devices and appliances are powered by gas, you don’t have to be concerned if the electricity goes out.
 Gas gives you peace of mind during bad weather conditions.

-4. Faster showers
+4. Faster Showers

 In today’s fast-paced world, time is money.
 When using gas, you don’t have to worry about waiting long periods for your electric-powered boiler to warm up.
-Gas has the ability to warm up water twice as fast as electricity.
+Natural gas has the ability to warm up water twice as fast as electricity.
 So, you definitely won’t be late for that all-important work meeting!

-Image source: electricianclasses.com
+Image source: Homeserve.com

-1. Splices CO2 emissions
+1. Splices CO2 Emissions

-A home that is solely run on electricity gives off less CO2 emissions than fossil fuels.
+A home that is solely run on electricity gives off fewer CO2 emissions than fossil fuels.
 Studies have shown that fossil fuel emissions can lead to major illnesses such as coronary heart disease, lung cancer, and even strokes.

-2. Energy saving
+2. Energy Saving

 All fully-electric homes use less energy than combustion-powered appliances.
 Technological advances have led to the development of energy-efficient electrical appliances.
 Split heat pumps and high-tech cooking gadgets help to reduce the amount of energy you use.

-3. Better safety features
+3. Better Safety Features

 Electricity usage in the home has more safety benefits when compared to gas.
 Combustion appliances give off small amounts of carbon monoxide, which is harmful to humans.